prixladi/ladislavprix-blog/data/articles/contentium_case_study/content.md

 ### SSG mode

 This mode generates static pages that can be put to **CDN** and served from there.
 You can build pages natively using `yarn export`.
-Or you can use **Docker** image `shamyr/contentium-base` as you can see below, where we build pages and put them to [Nginx](https://www.nginx.com/) web server. **SSG mode** provides maximum performance and SEO, thanks to the generated pages, but it comes with cost, you cannot add pages without need to rebuild whole app.
+Or you can use **Docker** image `shamyr/contentium-base` as you can see below, where we build pages and put them to [Nginx](https://www.nginx.com/) web server. **SSG mode** provides maximum performance and SEO thanks to the generated pages, but it comes with cost that you cannot add pages without need to rebuild whole app.

 ```docker
 FROM shamyr/contentium-base as builder